h2oai/wave/website/docs/configuration.md

         maximum allowed size of proxied HTTP responses (e.g. 5M or 5MB or 5MiB) (default "5M")
   -max-request-size string
-        maximum allowed size of HTTP requests to the server (e.g. 5M or 5MB or 5MiB) (default "5M") -oidc-client-id string
+        maximum allowed size of HTTP requests to the server (e.g. 5M or 5MB or 5MiB) (default "5M") -no-store
+        disable storage (scripts and multicast/broadcast apps will not work) -oidc-client-id string
         OIDC client ID
   -oidc-client-secret string